vivsvaan/DSA/README.md

-# DSA Python
+# DSA - Data Structures and Algorithms
-Some basic Data Structures and Algorithms in Python
+Notes for Data Structures and Algorithms